 - Certificate of Analysis

 - Certificate of Free Sale

 Additionally, the submission of free sale and phytosanitary certificates along with certificates of analysis are required by the GA-FDD for examination and approval before products are allowed to enter Guyana.
-For the importation of processed foods and beverage items, the GA-FDD currently only accepts certificates from U.S. government agencies such as the U.S. Food and Drug Administration (FDA) and Certificates of Free Sale issued by competent state authorities, like Enterprise Florida (EFI).
-For additional information exporters and US potential exporters are encouraged to contact the GRA.
+For the importation of processed foods and beverage items, the GA-FDD currently only accepts certificates from U.S. government agencies such as the U.S. Food and Drug Administration (FDA) and Certificates of Free Sale issued by competent state commerce offices (e.g., Enterprise Florida).
+For additional information exporters and U.S. potential exporters are encouraged to contact the GRA.

 Customs and Trade Administration